JGCRI/programing-resources/Programing_Best_Practices.md

 * Describe use of any optional parameters

 ### Consider use of a documentation generator
-Programs such as Doxygen, Javadoc, etc. extract comments to generate program documentation.
+Programs such as Doxygen, Javadoc, roxygen2, etc. extract comments to generate program documentation.

-We've not consistently done this at JGCRI, but others have found this useful.

 Even if you don't actually use the documentation generator, the documentation formats can still be useful; e.g. in GCAM use of Doxygen style comments has resulted in consistent and more fully documented code, even though we have rarely actually used the system to generate separate documentation).